coderbyheart/nordicwebinar2020/slides.md

 dramatically reduce the transferred data size, while keeping a typed message.

-The implementation of Protocol Buffers is however quite big (for a resource constrained device like the nRF 9160), and no official encoder/decoder implementation exists for C,
+The implementation of Protocol Buffers is however quite big (for a resource constrained device like the nRF9160), and no official encoder/decoder implementation exists for C,
 [inofficial does](https://github.com/protobuf-c/protobuf-c).